 Attachment 1 contains the Transportation Authority's Local Expenditure Criteria for the prioritization of TFCA funds.
 The intent of the criteria is to maximize the air quality benefits to San Francisco while allowing room to test a variety of new and innovative strategies for achieving motor vehicle emission reductions.
-As in prior years, the Transportation Authority's Local Expenditure Criteria include project type, cost effectiveness of emissions reduced, project readiness (e.g. ability to meet TFCA timely-use-of-funds), project delivery track record (including implementing, monitoring and reporting for prior TFCA projects), and program diversity.
+Similar to last year, the Transportation Authority's Local Expenditure Criteria include project type, cost effectiveness of emissions reduced, project readiness (e.g. ability to meet TFCA timely-use-of-funds requirements), project delivery track record (including implementing, monitoring and reporting for prior TFCA projects), program diversity, community support (e.g. recommended in a community-based transportation plan, outreach conducted to identify locations and/or interested neighborhoods, or a letter of recommendation from district Supervisor), benefits to Communities of Concern (see Attachment 4 for map), and investment from non-public project sponsors or partners.